Introverted (I), Intuitive (N), Thinking (T) and Judging (J)

 Introverted Feeling (Tertiary)

 INTJs use this function but to a lesser degree.
 When Feeling (F), Strategists make decisions based on feelings, so the Introverted Feeling function allows them to know what they value.
-It is the ability to see through others and know what they are really like as if the INTJ had internal radar.
-When they identify a person with similar values, there is a desire to connect.
+It is the ability to see through others and know what they are like as if the INTJ had internal radar.
+There is a desire to connect when they identify a person with similar values.

 Extraverted Sensing (Least)